include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 su -c 'yum install abiword'

-Enter the root
+Enter the root password when prompted.

 As of the release of Fedora Core 5, there are approximately 2,000 packages in Fedora Extras, built from 1,350 source packages.
 The following list includes some popular and well-known applications that are maintained by community members in Fedora Extras: